aadimator/os-notes-gitbook/basic-linux-navigation.md

 ```
 ### with flags
 You can modify the output or the behavior of the command by using some flags with the command.
-For example, if we issue this command in our home directory along with the `-l` flag (for 'long' output), it will list all the files and directories in the 'cwd' with extra details, like
+For example, if we issue `ls` in our home directory along with the `-l` flag (for 'long' output), it will list all the files and directories in the 'cwd' with extra details, like
 ```
     $ ls -l
 ```